 Every bay rum has a different recipe, so some are more citrusy, some more woodsy and, as is the case with Ogallala, some are more clove centric.
 The clove generally fades with time and then the citrus notes arrive followed by a slight licorice scent, which I assume is from the oil of the bay leaf which gives bay rum it's name.
 And, yes, the original bay rum aftershaves were made with rum and bay leaves.

-You might be tempted to use this as aftershave, but I don't recommend doing that.
+, but I don't recommend doing that.
 First, you need to apply a good splash of aftershave on your face and that would be way, way too much cologne.
 The other point is that you don't want to apply cologne to your face.

 It's best to apply cologne to your pulse points, like your neck where your body heat will keep the scent coming.